DataDog/integrations-core/mongo/README.md

 ##### Configure the agents

-For replica sets, install the Datadog Agent on each host in the MongoDB replica set and configure the Agent to connect to the replica on that host (`localhost`).
-Running an Agent on each host results in lower latency and execution times, and ensures that data is still connected in the event that one of the hosts fails.
+Install the Datadog Agent on each host in the MongoDB replica set and configure the Agent to connect to the replica on that host (`localhost`).
+Running an Agent on each host results in lower latency and execution times, and ensures that data is still connected in the event a host fails.

-For example:

-On the primary node:
+For example, on the primary node:

 ```yaml
 init_config: